preethi-r09/CodTech_task-1/README.md

-# CodTech Technologies - Logo Mockup Design
+# CodTech Technologies - LOGO MOCKUP DESIGN

+COMPANY : CODETECH IT SOLUTIONS

+NAME : PREETHI

+INTERN ID :CT04DZ111

+DOMAIN : FIGMA WEB DEVELOPMENT

+DURATION :1 MONTH

+MENTOR : NEELA SANTOSH

-This repository presents the official logo mockup design for **CodTech Technologies**, a cutting-edge technology solutions provider.
-The design captures the essence of CodTech’s brand identity — innovation, modernity, and digital precision — and was created using **Figma**, a collaborative interface design tool.
+Welcome to the official logo design repository for **CodTech Technologies** — a dynamic company specializing in software solutions, innovation, and digital technology services.
+This project focuses on creating a modern, scalable, and brand-aligned logo using **Figma**, a powerful cloud-based design and collaboration platform.

+## 🎯 Design Concept

+The visual identity of CodTech is built around core values such as innovation, clarity, and cutting-edge technology.

+The logo is intentionally minimalistic yet symbolic.

+It features a stylized **“C”** crafted with digital circuit patterns, representing both "Code" and "Technology".

+The use of clean lines, digital nodes, and geometric forms reflects the interconnected and forward-thinking nature of the brand.

+The logo is designed to be flexible and professional across multiple mediums — from websites and apps to business cards, banners, and merchandise.
+The supporting tagline **“Technology Solutions”** emphasizes the company’s dedication to delivering reliable, scalable, and smart digital services.

 #OUTPUT